|

 Suzanne Stevenson received a bachelor's degree in Computer Science and

-Linguistics from William and Mary, and master's and Ph.D. degrees from
+Linguistics from William and Mary, and master's and Ph.D. degrees in

-the University of Maryland, College Park.
-She was a visiting
+Computer Science from the University of Maryland, College Park.
+She

-researcher and postdoctoral fellow at the University of Toronto,
+was a visiting researcher and postdoctoral fellow at the University of

-holding joint appointments in the Department of Computer Science and
+University, holding joint appointments in the Department of Computer

-in the Rutgers Center for Cognitive Science (RuCCS).
-She returned to
+Science and in the Rutgers Center for Cognitive Science (RuCCS).
+She

-the University of Toronto in July, 2000, where she is now Associate
+returned to the University of Toronto in July, 2000, where she is now

-Professor Stevenson's primary area of research is computational
+Professor Stevenson's primary areas of research are computational

-automatic acquisition of grammatical knowledge from large text
+automatic acquisition of semantic and syntactic knowledge from large

 |